iamsanmith/iamsanmith/README.md

 # 👋 Hi, I'm Sanmith

-Self-taught developer passionate about solving real-world problems through code and creativity.
+A Developer passionate about solving real-world problems through code and creativity.
 I built [MetaSort](https://github.com/iamsanmith/MetaSort), a Rust-based tool that organizes and restores metadata to chaotic Google Takeout photos.

 ---